linode/docs/docs/websites/varnish/getting-started-with-varnish-cache.md

 ### To Cache POST, or Not to Cache POST?

-It's likely you don't want to cache [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) requests because they probably need to interact with the backend to gather dynamic data or set up a user's session.
-In our example above, we chose not to cache requests if the user is logged in.
+It's likely you don't want to cache [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) requests, because they probably need to interact with the backend to gather dynamic data or set up a user's session.
+In the example above, you chose not to cache requests if the user is logged in.
 This section ensures a user can log in to begin with.
 An easy approach is to skip POST requests all together.

 To accomplish this, add the following condition to the existing `return (pass)` block inside of `vcl_recv`: